Digital bank statements via PSD2

 Within Novum we use Design Thinking and Lean Start-up methods, whereby we work iteratively in a short time to (in) validate new concepts.
 During this experiment, the technical validation of a PSD2 link with Rabobank was central, using a test data set.
 In cooperation with TimeSeries, we set up a backend in Mendix and a working link with Rabobank in two weeks to retrieve the bank transactions from the test data set.
 We then adjusted the dashboard in this backend for SVB employees in a second two-week sprint so that it is easy to use when assessing the AIO application.

 A successful Proof of Concept is the result, in which we have validated and validated a number of predetermined hypotheses.

-In cooperation with SEB, CIO and Legal Affairs, an advisory report is drawn up on the implementation of PSD2.
-The functionality will also be tested with potential AIO claimants to (in) validate whether they will actually use the functionality and under which conditions.
+In consultation with SEB, CIO and Legal Affairs, an advisory report has been drawn up on the implementation of PSD2.
+The functionality will also be tested with AIO rights holders to (in) validate whether they will actually use the functionality and under what conditions.

-Want to know more about this experiment or could our knowledge about PSD2 be used for use cases other than the AIO?
-Then contact Matthijs Goense or Lisanne Thee.
+Would you like to know more about this experiment or could our acquired knowledge about PSD2 be used for use cases other than the AIO?
+Please contact Lysbet Dekker.